 What Happens If Chameleon Humidity Levels Are Incorrect?

-High humidity can also cause respiratory infections due to the high amounts of moisture in the air causing bacteria to breed more effectively and enter the chameleon’s system.
+Humidity Level Too High – This can cause tail rot and respiratory infections.
+High amounts of moisture in the air cause bacteria to breed more effectively and enter the chameleon’s system.

-Low humidity can also cause digestion problems and can lead to the system becoming blocked.
+Low humidity can also cause digestion problems and blockage.
 Proper humidity helps food digest better and is partly why a good misting with warm water helps chameleons pass feces if they haven’t been able to for a while.